AvarianKnight/pma-voice/README.md

 ### Aces

+The mute command doesn't work very consistently, it will be fixed in the future.

 pma-voice comes with a built in /mute command, in order to allow your staff to use it you will have to grand them the ace!

 Example: